okuoku/yuni/doc/PortingNotes/README.md

 * `Bootstrap?`: These implementations can be used to "bootstrap" yuni library ie.) when building Yuni from source, one of these implementation is required.
 * `Win32?`: For these implementations, Yuni can be bootstrapped/run with Win32 binary distributions.
  * Gambit: Sometimes crashes on exit.
+Use VisualC variant instead.
 * `YuniFFI?`: YuniFFI is supported.
  * `Module`: Requires stub module loader C extension.
 C extensions will be built with CMake.
 See `yunistub` for its sources.
  * `Compile-in`: Specially crafted interpreter required.